zyradyl-moe/archive.zyradyl.moe/_posts/2015-09-07-Icinga2-Tutorial-Part-4.md

     }

-I feel I should take a minute to explain the warning and critical variables, because the icinga2 documentation doesn't do a very good job.
+I feel I should take a minute to explain the warning and critical variables, because the icinga2 documentation doesn’t do a very good job.
 When checking load averages on \*nix systems, there are three parameters:

  - Average Load over one minute